 Overview

-The ctxprotocol MCP server exposes three tools (context_query, context_execute, context_discover).
-A short Agent Skill teaches your coding agent (Cursor, Claude Code, or any harness that supports Agent Skills) how to choose between them, when to ask for evidence_only vs answer_with_evidence, how to control spend, and how to handle capability misses.
+The ctxprotocol MCP server exposes six tools (context_query, context_query_start, context_query_poll, context_query_status, context_discover, context_execute).
+A short Agent Skill teaches your coding agent (Cursor, Claude Code, or any harness that supports Agent Skills) how to choose between them, how to poll long-running librarian jobs, when to ask for evidence_only vs answer_with_evidence, how to turn a good query into a recurring data routine, how to control spend, and how to handle capability misses.

 This is optional but recommended.
 Without it, a host model still works, but it has to infer the right tool, response shape, and spend pattern on its own.